Haven’t we always been told – “Old is gold”?

 4. Commitment to Timeline

-Once the modernization process begins, it is tempting to revisit the application and ask for some change requests, even if it’s a little last minute.
+Once the modernization process begins, it is tempting to revisit the application and ask for some change requests, even if they’re last-minute.

 But is it worth it?

-Remember, it is important that everyone in your team who is involved in the modernization process must understand that change requests made during the late stages of your project can significantly delay or even derail it.
+Remember, everyone involved in the modernization process must understand that change requests made during the late stages of the project can significantly delay or even derail it.
 Everyone must adhere to the commitment to stick to the timeline.

-For that, make sure your procedures are in place to accept any requests aligned with critical issues and are concise.
-So, such requests that can be completed later after the project is launched should be added to a backlog for any future improvements of the application.
+For that, make sure your procedures are in place to accept any requests aligned with critical issues and keep them concise.
+Requests that can be completed after the project is launched should be added to a backlog for any future improvements of the application.

 5. Continuous Testing